-^{10. &}quot;n/a" in Table 7 to Table 11 indicates that the resulting rise/fall time from the respective combination of the drive strength and output load does not provide rail-to-rail swing and is not available.
+^{10. &}quot;n/a" indicates that the resulting rise/fall time from the respective combination of the drive strength and output load does not provide rail-to-rail swing and is not available.

-Pin 1 Configuration Options (OE, ST, or NC)
+Pin 1 Configuration Options (OE, \overline{ST} , or NC)

-Pin 1 of the SiT8919 can be factory-programmed to support three modes: Output enable (OE), standby (\overline{ST}) or No Connect (NC).
-These modes can also be programmed with the Time Machine using field programmable devices.
+Pin 1 of the SiT8925 can be factory-programmed to support three modes: Output enable (OE), Standby (\overline{ST}) or No Connect (NC).
+These modes can also be programmed with the Time Machine II using Field Programmable Oscillators.